-Nigel has a broad practice across a range of High Court civil and commercial litigation, including insurance, international trade and domestic contracts.
+Nigel has a broad practice across a range of High Court civil and commercial litigation, including insurance, banking, international trade and domestic contracts.
 He recently succeeded in establishing Quistclose liability against Citibank and on limitation: PT Tugu v Citibank : HKCA 510; 5 HKLRD 277.
-He advises and appears in L/C disputes, and successfully defended the UCP 600 in Swiss Singapore v China Citic Bank CACV197/2013, 2 HKLRD 1125 and in FAMV 50/2014.
-He recently established economic (commercial) duress by a major international investment bank on a small counterparty in connection with a substantial placement of listed shares in a falling market: Liming Capital v CLSA Limited HCA 2055 of 2008 HKCFI 6.
-He advises the Solicitors’ Indemnity Fund and its insurers.
-He has also dealt with contested liquidations and directors’ liability, including Akai Holdings v.
-Everwin Dynasty et al. HCCL 42 of 2005 (2016).
+He advises and appears in letters of credit disputes, and successfully defended the UCP 600 in Swiss Singapore v China Citic Bank 2 HKLRD 1125 and on final appeal in FAMV 50/2014.
+He established economic (commercial) duress by a major international investment bank against a small counterparty in connection with the placement of listed shares in a falling market: Liming Capital v CLSA Limited HKCFI 6.
+He has also dealt with contested liquidations and directors’ liability, including in Akai Holdings v.
+Everwin Dynasty et al., HCCL 42 of 2005 (2016).

-Nigel has an outstanding administrative law and judicial review practice.
-He advises and appears for applicants from developers and ride-hailing operators to NGOs, including Designing Hong Kong and the Friends of Hoi Ha, activists and the indigent at all levels up to and including the Court of Final Appeal.
+In his outstanding administrative law and judicial review practice, Nigel advises and appears for applicants from developers and ride-hailing operators to NGOs, including Designing Hong Kong and the Friends of Hoi Ha, activists and the indigent at all levels up to and including the Court of Final Appeal.

 In the specialist field of rating, valuation and compensation, he has advised the major developers and utilities including CLP, and appeared in the Lands Tribunal, Court of Appeal and the Court of Final Appeal.
-His expertise in business valuation, including by various equity and DCF methods, was developed in those cases and is now principally deployed in shareholder disputes.
+His expertise in business valuation, including by a variety of equity and DCF methods, was developed in those cases and is now principally deployed in shareholder disputes.

-Nigel was accredited as a mediator by CEDR in 2009 and is now an experienced mediator, including with the CEDR Practice Group.
+Nigel was accredited as a mediator by CEDR in 2009 and is an experienced mediator.
 He specialises in the mediation of commercial disputes between commercial investors and their investee partners.

 The Hong Kong Bar Association has appointed him to chair its Disciplinary Tribunal.
 He was a founding member of the Advocacy Training Council of Hong Kong.
 He regularly teaches and examines advocacy at all levels for the Bar and the ATC in Hong Kong and overseas.
 He has taught at Keble.
 He has also served as a member of the Inland Revenue Board of Review.